bernard-elhagin/dots/configs.md

 Update Mode: per-broker

-*ssl.principal.mapping.rules*
+#ssl.principal.mapping.rules#
 -----------------------------

 A list of rules for mapping from distinguished name from the client certificate to short name.
 The rules are evaluated in order and the first rule that matches a principal name is used to map it to a short name.
 Any later rules in the list are ignored.
 By default, distinguished name of the X.500 certificate will be the principal.
-For more details on the format please see security authorization and acls.
-Note that this configuration is ignored if an extension of KafkaPrincipalBuilder is provided by the principal.builder.class configuration.
+For more details on the format please see .
+Note that this configuration is ignored if an extension of KafkaPrincipalBuilder is provided by the `principal.builder.class` configuration.

 Type: string